Neon Genesis Evangelion (video game): Gameplay

 Neon Genesis Evangelion is based on the anime of the same name, taking place in 2015, where 50% of Earth's population has been wiped out by a catastrophe known as the Second Impact.
 The organization Nerv assigns three teenage pilots—Shinji Ikari, Rei Ayanami, and Asuka Langley Soryu—to pilot a cyborg named the Evangelion to destroy alien beings known as the Angels before they eradicate the rest of the human race.

 The player controls one of these pilots through a series of levels, each being based on a specific episode of the anime.
 The pilots' faces can be seen during battle and change their facial expression in reaction to events just like in the original anime.
 The Evangelion must defeat an enemy Angel through melee attacks, while preventing the Angel from inflicting damage on the Evangelion.
 The Evangelion begins with standard kicking and punching attacks; later levels allow it to use weapons such as the progressive knife.

 The player has to be aware of several other factors in battle.
 If the Evangelion is at low health, it can become "berserk" and temporarily increase its strength and power.
 Also, the Evangelion is powered by an umbilical cable.
 If the cord is severed by taking too much damage, the Evangelion will only have five minutes of battery power to operate.
 Additionally, a temporary shield called an "AT Field" can be generated to defend against attacks, an ability shared with the Angels.
 Through a quick time event, the player can neutralize the opposing Angel's AT Field with their own, making the latter unable to use AT Field for the rest of the battle.

 In addition to the health bar, a "synchronization rate" that shows the bond between the pilot and mech is indicated by a graph on the screen.
 It increases with successful attacks, giving the player more powerful attacks, including the ability to deploy AT Field.
 Outside the main game, meeting certain conditions will result in unlocking additional gameplay modes.
 Simulation mode is a shooting gallery minigame where players use the Evangelion to shoot formations of Angels.
-A 2-player versus mode was planned but ultimately scrapped.
+An incomplete 2-player versus mode is present in the game, and can be unlocked after fulfilling certain in-game requirements using a specific button combination.
 The player can also play as Rei and Asuka.
 After progressing through the game, players are given a mode to view 3D models of all characters in the game.